Notable People

 The organization's own history says that Estrin and physician-researcher Ida Sim began developing the idea after serving together on a National Academies committee in 2008.
 They concluded that if mobile health repeated the internet's early closed and fragmented patterns, it would produce a mess of incompatible data systems.
 In 2010 they co-authored a policy paper calling for an open mHealth architecture, and in 2011 they convened experts to build what became Open mHealth.

-That matters because it shows Estrin thinking at the level of standards, not just products.
+That matters because it shows Estrin thinking at the level of standards rather than products alone.

 Open mHealth's mission is to make patient-generated data accessible through an open standard and community.
 That is a technical goal, but it is also a governance argument.
 Estrin's recurring concern has been that useful health data should not be trapped inside proprietary silos that make patients more measurable but not more powerful.